webdevnerdstuff/neon-bunny-snowflake-theme/README.md

 # Neon Bunny Snowflake Theme

-### Description
+## Description

 Creates a userscript to add theme to [Snowflake.com](https://www.snowflake.com/) console pages (Chrome supported currently).
-You need to know how to install a userscript to use the theme.
 It's not perfect, but it's at least a dark theme.

+There are two ways to use this theme.
+### Browser Extension that injects styles
+You can use a browser extension like [Stylebot](https://chrome.google.com/webstore/detail/stylebot/oiaejidbmkiecgbjeifoejpgmdaleoha?hl=en-US) or [User CSS](https://chrome.google.com/webstore/detail/user-css/okpjlejfhacmgjkmknjhadmkdbcldfcb?hl=en) to add the styles from the file `dist/neon-bunny-snowflake-theme.css`.

+### Userscript
+You can use the userscript file using an extension like [TamperMonkey](https://www.tampermonkey.net/) to install the script from `dist/neon-bunny-snowflake-theme.user.js`.

-### Instructions
+## Instructions

 1. Clone repository `git clone git@github.com:webdevnerdstuff/neon-bunny-snowflake-theme.git`
 2. Change into the cloned repository directory `cd neon-bunny-snowflake-theme`